anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.3.2"></a>
 ### 1.3.2 Hardware layers terminology

-- **Physical Network Function (PNF)**: [Walter] Implementation of a network function that relies on dedicated hardware and software (for part of its functionality).
-Walter + Fred to finalise.
+- **Physical Network Function (PNF)**: Implementation of a network function via tightly coupled dedicated hardware and software system.
+NOTE: it is a physical NFVi resource with the NF software.
+-	**Hardware resources**: Compute/Storage/Network hardware resources on which the NFVi platform software runs
+-	**External Network**: External networks provide network connectivity for an NFVI tenant to resources outside of the tenant space.
 - **NFVI Hardware Profile**: defines the behaviour, capabilities and metrics provided by an NFVI Hardware Layer.
   - **Host Profile**: is another term for a **NFVI hardware profile**.
 - **NFVI Hardware Configuration**: is a set of settings (Key:Value) that are applied to NFVI HW layers on behalf of their corresponding NFVI HW Profile.